-The National School Lunch Program (NSLP), which is responsible for meals in K-12 schools, plays a remarkable role in American history.
-It’s a complicated, often politicized, federally funded and locally implemented program that spends about $14 billion a year to feed 30 million children and teens in the U.S. And, over the last decade or so, the NSLP has undergone some of its biggest changes to date, in an effort to improve the nutritional quality of school meals at a time when rates of obesity and Type 2 diabetes are rising among children—an effort that’s making progress but still has a long way to go.
+The National School Lunch Program (NSLP), responsible for meals in K-12 schools, plays a remarkable role in American history.
+It’s a complicated, often politicized, federally funded, and locally implemented program that spends about $14 billion a year to feed 30 million children and teens in the U.S. And, over the last decade or so, the NSLP has undergone some of its most significant changes to date, to improve the nutritional quality of school meals at a time when rates of obesity and Type 2 diabetes are rising among children—an effort that’s making progress but still has a long way to go.

 “For many kids from working-class families, these meals make up the bulk of their daily calories,” Mark Hyman, MD, a Levels Health advisor, writes in his 2020 book Food Fix.
 “School meals are critical in the battle against childhood obesity and should be held to the highest standard.”